hungngocphat01/RiemannSumCpp/ExpressionEvaluator/README.md

 * **StackChar**: contains definitions and methods for a stack of char type, which lies underneath InfixToPostfix.
 * **StackFloat**: contains definitions and methods for a stack of float type, which lies underneath PostfixEval.
 * **Utils**: contains inline functions that are shared between InfixToPosfix and PostfixEval.
+* **FileRW**: contains functions to read and write to file
+* **makefile**: make rule for GNU make.
+Pass 'win' to compile for Windows (default).
+Pass 'unix' to compile for a Unix-like OS.
+Resulting binary only differs in filename (Windows has a '.exe' extension, whereas Unix-like OS doesn't).